Japr2206/Action_Geom/README.md

 1. the paper’s abstract objects can be turned into algorithms,
 2. those algorithms recover meaningful temporal structure,
-3. the resulting descriptors are informative beyond endpoint summaries,
-4. the parser is not purely ad hoc,
+3. endpoint summaries are often insufficient to describe trajectory organization,
+4. the structural layer provides interpretable and theory-aligned trajectory descriptors,
-5. and the whole framework remains meaningful on external public datasets.
+5. the extraction pipeline remains meaningful on public external datasets,
+6. and the broader evidence is fully reproducible through the accompanying GitHub / Colab materials.

-That is why this repository is not just supporting material.
+That is why this repository is not merely supporting material.

 It is part of the contribution.